Lushai Hills

+Geography

+The highest peak rising to an elevation of 2,157 m at Phawngpui, also known as 'Blue Mountain'.

 Flora and fauna

 The hills are for the most part covered with dense bamboo jungle and rank undergrowth; but in the eastern portion, owing probably to a smaller rainfall, open grass-covered slopes are found, with groves of oak and pine interspersed with rhododendrons.
 The Blue Mountain is the highest peak in Lushai hills.

 Inhabitants

-These hills are inhabited by the Lushais and other Mizo tribes, but the population is extremely scanty.
-When they invaded the district from the north.
-Their first attack upon British territory took place in November 1849, and after that date they proved one of the most troublesome tribes on the north-east frontier of India; but operations in 1890 resulted in the complete pacification of the northern Lushai villages, and in 1892 the eastern Lushais were reduced to order.

-The management of the South Lushai hill country was transferred from Bengal to Assam in 1898.
-To obtain more efficient control over the country the district has been divided into eighteen circles, each in charge of an interpreter, through whom all orders are transmitted to the chiefs.
+The Lushai Hills, now known as Mizoram, has a long history of hosting various tribal communities.
+The Mizo people have been the largest and most prominent among them.

+In addition to the Mizo community, the Hmar tribe shares cultural ties with the Mizos and resides in the region.
+The southern areas of the Lushai Hills are inhabited by the Chakma people, while the southernmost part is home to the Mara people.

+Another community, the Lai people, lives in specific parts of the Lushai Hills.